bamibestelt/DevieLLMChat/README.md

 ﻿# DeviesLLMChat!
 ## Introduction
 This integration consists of:
-1. **LLMPersistence**: contains processor modules to process data from website, api, webscraping etc and persist them into the vector database.
+1. **LLMEngine**: receive http requests of prompts, contains logic to create and utilize LLM to respond to the prompt. contains processor modules to process data from website, api, webscraping etc and persist them into the vector database.
-2. **LLMEngine**: receive http requests of prompts, contains logic to create and utilize LLM to respond to the prompt.
-3. **Chat Client**: the UI interface where user can chat with the LLMEngine.
+2. **Chat Client**: the UI interface where user can chat with the LLMEngine.

 ## How to use